nachorequeno/multidimensional_search-/README.md

 ![alt text][paretofront]

+Finally, the last *Oracle*, named *OracleSTL*, defines the membership of point *x* depending on the success in evaluating a Signal Temporal Logic (STL) [4] formula over a signal.
+The STL formula is parametrized with a set of variables which correspond to the coordinates of the point *x* (i.e., the number of parameters in the STL formula is equal to the dimension of *x*).
+Every point *x* satisfying the STL formula will belong to *X1*, while every point *x* falsifying it will belong to *X2*.

-Finally, the last image shows the partitioning that is learnt by our algorithm thanks to the *Oracle* guidance.
+The last image shows the partitioning that is learnt by our algorithm thanks to the *Oracle* guidance.
 The green side corresponds to *X1* and the red side corresponds to *X2*.
 A gap in blue may appear between the two closures, which corresponds to the border and can be set arbitrarily small depending on the accuracy required by the user.